-Audiences in Adobe Target determine who will see content and experiences in a targeted activity.
+Audiences in Adobe Target determine who sees content and experiences in a targeted activity.

-You can also use audience data collected by Analytics for real-time targeting and personalization in Adobe Target and other Experience Cloud solutions.
-See Audiences in the Core Services User Guide.
+You can also use audience data collected by Adobe Analytics for real-time targeting and personalization in Target and other Adobe Experience Cloud applications.
+See Experience Cloud Audiences in the Experience Cloud Central Interface Components guide.

 In Target, you can configure reporting audiences only if you use Target as your reporting source.
 If you use Adobe Analytics as your reporting source (A4T), you must configure your reporting audiences within Analytics.

 To access the Audiences list, click Audiences in the top menu bar:

 The Audiences list contains the audiences that you can use in your activities.
 Use the Audiences list to create, edit, duplicate, copy, or combine audiences.
 The list also shows the source where the audience was created: